 Pathway 3: Giving Thanks: A Native American Cultural Tradition

-Washington State History - 4th Grade
+Washington State History-4th Grade

-U.S. History - 5th Grade
+U.S. History-5th Grade

-Ancient Civilization History and World History Tool
+Ancient Civilization History & World History Resources

 - How does physical geography affect Northwest Tribes' culture, economy, and where they choose to settle and trade?